Skip to main content

 note

-There can be issues when the manifest is prepared on Windows due to how line endings are handled and commited.
+There can be issues when the manifest is prepared on Windows due to how line endings are handled and committed.
 If you're building for native on Windows you may want to try a build using Appflow and see if you notice an improvement.